 BIO

-Deborah Wasserman was born in Sao Paulo, Brazil, grew up in Tel Aviv, Israel, and currently resides in Queens, New York, one of the most diverse counties in the US.
+Deborah Wasserman was born in Sao Paulo, Brazil, grew up in the Middle East, and currently resides in Queens, New York, one of the most diverse counties in the US.
 She is a graduate of the California Institute of the Arts, the Whitney Museum Independent Study Program, Artists in the Marketplace at the Bronx Museum of the Arts, and received two fellowships from the Skowhegan School of Painting and Sculpture.
 She has exhibited in the United States, at the Queens Museum of the Arts, Bronx Museum of the Arts, White Columns, Pierogi 2000, Socrates Sculpture Park, Jonathan Ferrara Gallery, and A.I.R.
 Gallery.
 Internationally, she has shown in Brazil, the Netherlands, Germany, and Israel.
 Wasserman has been the recipient of grants from the Experimental Television Center, Aljira Center for the Arts, New York Foundation for the Arts, New York State Department of Cultural Affairs, The Puffin Foundation, Queens Council On The Arts, and the Citizens Committee for New York.
 In 2020 she was a Finalist for the NYSCA/NYFA Artist Fellowship in the category of Printmaking/Drawing/Book Arts.
 Most recently, Wasserman was commissioned by the New York City Department of Transportation to create a public art piece.

 STATEMENT